ppy/osu-wiki/wiki/Game_Modifiers/Summary/en.md

 *Main page: [Game modifiers](/wiki/Game_modifiers)*

 <!-- READ BEFORE EDITING:
-- Mods are listed in order of appearance on the Mod Selection screen
+- Mods are listed in order of appearance on the Mod Selection screen.
-  - osu!standard is treated as the default and will be displayed before osu!mania specific mods
+  - osu!standard is treated as the default and will be displayed before osu!mania specific mods; with exception to "experimental" mods.
-  - SV2, TP, and DC are listed last because they are considered "experimental"
+  - SV2, TP, and DC are listed last because they are considered "experimental". -->
-- "-" stands for "PLACEHOLDER"
-- milky is fucking tired -->

 *Note: All mods used in osu!mania will never increase the score multiplier.*